 Records that you keep for your own purposes can take many forms and need not mimic the type of records kept in public schools – although the type of records you keep could be a consideration if your child attends public school in the future.

-In Wisconsin, homeschools are private schools and therefore can award diplomas the same way other private schools do.
+In Wisconsin, homeschools are on the same legal footing as public, private, and tribal schools and therefore can award diplomas the same way.

-WHPA recommends that you have a written copy of the graduation requirements for your homeschool, just as any private school in Wisconsin does.
+WHPA recommends that you have a written copy of the graduation requirements for your homeschool.

 No. In Wisconsin, public schools receive most of their funding from state aid and property taxes.
 State equalization aid is distributed to school districts based, in part, on the number of students enrolled in the public schools on certain dates during the school year.
 Since a homeschooled student is not enrolled in a public school, the child’s resident school district is not allowed to count that child in its enrollment count for the purposes of claiming state aid.
 As a homeschooler, there are no state funds allocated to your school district on behalf of your child.

 Similar to homeschoolers getting into college, homeschoolers entering the workforce may find they have a few extra hoops to jump through when seeking employment and demonstrating that they graduated from a home-based private education program.
 Similar to getting into college, applying for a job as a homeschool graduate may take some additional advocacy on your part.
 As with entering college, you may find you will need to sell yourself and your experiences as a homeschooler.
 Your unique educational choices and experiences can be a real asset to a workforce filled with other employees who may have followed a more traditional path.

 What home-based private education records might an employer require?
 Make sure you keep the following records in a safe place:

 - Your diploma issued by the administrator of your home-based private education program.